 Cast in-sleeper Track Slabs:

-In this system, rails are placed over sleeper with the help of baseplate and sleepers are cast over the concrete slab.
+In this system, rails are placed over the sleeper with the help of a baseplate and sleepers are cast over the concrete slab.
 They are well known and widely used for high-speed track design and construction.

 In this system, Rails are placed over a dual block pre-cast concrete sleeper unit and those units are recessed into the cement concrete slab.
-This makes the system robust and enables to minimise the resonance and therefore it is preferred to use in case of tracks in Tunnels.
+This makes the system robust and enables to minimise the resonance and therefore it is preferred to use in the case of tracks in Tunnels.

 Some Key Advantages of Slab Track Systems:

 - For useful for high-speed tracks